-Up on the north west coast, the quiet fishing village of Klong Mad sits down by the ocean, with life centred on the parallel jetties and walkways which surrond the sea inlet.
+Up on the north west coast, the fishing village of Klong Mad sits down by the ocean, with life centred on the parallel jetties and walkways which surround the sea inlet.

-In truth, there’s not much to see, but the area has a certain understated charm and in amongst the local houses, you will find a couple of places to stay alongside a few cheap restaurants (including a seafood option), an excellent coffee shop and the odd minimart.
+Beyond their activity, there’s not much else to see, but Klong Mad does possess a certain understated charm and in amongst the local houses, you will find a couple of places to stay alongside a few cheap restaurants (including a seafood option), an excellent coffee shop and the odd minimart.

 The 3 star Koh Kood Beach Resort is the stand-out accommodation, but look out too for Klongmad Hostel on the pier and the cheaper bungalows at Wave-F and Baan Bua Cottage, both popular choices.